Roasted Zucchini with Yogurt, Dukkah, & Sumac

 Super Side Dishes You’ll Love

-I love a veggie heavy side dish.
+Unexpectedly good veggie side dishes are the best.
 Vegetables are so versatile when you pair them with spices, a little acid, or roast them with olive oil.
-If you enjoy this recipe, I know you’ll love some of my other favorites:
+If you enjoy this recipe, I know you’ll love these recipes:

 I hope you enjoy this roasted zucchini with yogurt dish as much as we do!
 It's one of our favorite side dishes and I think it could be yours too.
 Enjoy!